CZ3003-MVPs/SSAD-PROJECT/docs/PanelToDropCodeBlocks.gd.md

 func read_code_blocks() -> void
 ```

-Reads and converts the information in code blocks into a list of instructions
+Reads and converts the information in code blocks into a list of instructions for the player

 ### count\_code\_blocks